grafana/loki/docs/sources/api/_index.md

 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to one hour ago.
 - `end`: The end time for the query as a nanosecond Unix epoch.
 Defaults to now.
 - `step`: Query resolution step width in `duration` format or float number of seconds. `duration` refers to Prometheus duration strings of the form `[0-9]+[smhdwy]`.
 For example, 5m refers to a duration of 5 minutes.
 Defaults to a dynamic value based on `start` and `end`.
 Only applies to query types which produce a matrix response.
-- `interval`: **Experimental, See Below** Only return entries at (or greater than) the specified interval, can be a `duration` format or float number of seconds.
+- `interval`: <span style="background-color:#f3f973;">This parameter is experimental; see the explanation under Step versus Interval.</span> Only return entries at (or greater than) the specified interval, can be a `duration` format or float number of seconds.
 Only applies to queries which produce a stream response.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`

 In microservices mode, `/loki/api/v1/query_range` is exposed by the querier and the frontend.

-##### Step vs Interval
+##### Step versus Interval

 Use the `step` parameter when making metric queries to Loki, or queries which return a matrix response.
 It is evaluated in exactly the same way Prometheus evaluates `step`.
 First the query will be evaluated at `start` and then evaluated again at `start + step` and again at `start + step + step` until `end` is reached.
 The result will be a matrix of the query result evaluated at each step.

 Use the `interval` parameter when making log queries to Loki, or queries which return a stream response.
 It is evaluated by returning a log entry at `start`, then the next entry will be returned an entry with timestampe >= `start + interval`, and again at `start + interval + interval` and so on until `end` is reached.
 It does not fill missing entries.

-**Note about the experimental nature of interval** This flag may be removed in the future, if so it will likely be in favor of a LogQL expression to perform similar behavior, however that is uncertain at this time.
+<span style="background-color:#f3f973;">Note about the experimental nature of the interval parameter:</span> This flag may be removed in the future, if so it will likely be in favor of a LogQL expression to perform similar behavior, however that is uncertain at this time.
 [Issue 1779](https://github.com/grafana/loki/issues/1779) was created to track the discussion, if you are using `interval` please go add your use case and thoughts to that issue.